moxaic/job_search_app/README.md

+Run `npm i` to install depedencies

-First run `npx ts-node utils/generateKeyPair.ts`
+Then run `npx ts-node utils/generateKeyPair.ts`

 Create .env.dev and populate it with contents of .env.example